 For a tasty bite to eat, head outside Norwich to the Fur and Feathers (you can see more about here) who make one delicious feat from local ingredients.

 Oh, and finish your day with the best chippy in all of England at the Grosvenor Fish Bar… all served with lashings of vinegar, of course.

 Possibly one of the most famous ancient sites in England, Stonehenge is a spot you have to see.
 Perched west of London (about 80 minutes away by car), it really is one of the best places to visit in England – especially for us history buffs!

-Just be aware that Stonehenge is a really popular spot, so if you don’t like crowds it’s best to plan your visit for more ‘off-peak’ times.
+Just be aware that Stonehenge is a really popular spot, so if you don’t like crowds it’s best to book your Stonehenge tickets for more ‘off-peak’ times.
 Either visit first thing in the morning or late in the afternoon (just before closing), this way you’ll have missed the bus tours and will only have a few eager beavers with you who have the same idea.

 If you’re looking for a stunning lodging relatively close by, pop into Stonehenge Cottages to rest your head.
 Their rooms are so beautiful and they have some gorgeous log burners too.

 Also, if you want to visit and you’re going to be based in London, book this amazing half-day Stonehenge tour that leaves from Central London for a day trip.